Soviet Union Olympic football team: Qualification

-In order to defend their Olympic title at the Rome Games, the Soviet Union national team had to go through a "selection sieve".
-According to the territorial principle, the team got into the third European group, along with the teams of Bulgaria and Romania.
-This time it was decided to create an Olympic team separate from the main one, which included players from the nearest reserve of the main team.
-Of the players who took part in the qualifying games, only goalkeeper Boris Razinsky represented the team that won the Melbourne gold.
-Boris Arkadiev was appointed as the head coach.
-The coaching council also included M. I. Yakushin and A. S. Ponomarev.
+To defend their Olympic title at the 1960 Summer Olympics, the Soviet Union national football team had to pass through a demanding qualification process.
+Based on the territorial system, the team was placed in the third European qualifying group alongside Bulgaria and Romania.

+This time, officials decided to form a separate Olympic squad rather than rely on the main national team.
+The roster consisted largely of players considered part of the reserve pool for the senior side.
+Among those who participated in the qualification matches, only goalkeeper Boris Razinsky had also been a member of the team that won Olympic gold in Melbourne.
+Boris Arkadiev was appointed head coach, while the coaching council included Mikhail Yakushin and Aleksandr Ponomarev.

-The calendar of games was drawn up in such a way that the Soviet Union national team took part in all the first four games, and the national teams of Bulgaria and Romania had to fight each other in the last two.
+The match schedule was arranged so that the Soviet team played all of its first four games early, while Bulgaria and Romania were set to face each other in the final two matches of the group.